-In 2016 the WEC runs for the first time on the new Mexico City F1 circuit.
+In 2016, the WEC ran for the first time on the new Mexico City F1 circuit.
 This increased the calendar to 9 races in 9 countries.
-With the exception of Le Mans, the races are 6 hours long and the field is 32 cars divided into 4 classes.
+With the exception of Le Mans, the races were 6 hours long and the field was 32 cars divided into 4 classes.

 Allowed fuel consumption versus used electric energy - 2016 values for Le Mans circuit